Fast growth is tough

 I could be talking about teenagers… but I’m talking about my experience of being part of dxw’s growth.
 This week marks my 2 year anniversary here and during that time we’ve grown from 25 people to nearly 60.

-The fact I’m talking about it is a spoiler that everything is going ok.
+The fact I’m talking about it is a spoiler that everything is going okay.
 But I want to share some of the things I’ve learned along the way.

 One overriding principle – trust in your company values